CarlMurray/failte-pp2/README.md

 - Improve search function to allow multiple keywords and locations to be entered
 - Add search filter options to allow users to filter attractions by type, location etc.
 - Add game options including difficulty, number of rounds, high score, location boundaries
-- Add Activities and Accomodation datasets from Fáilte Ireland OpenData API
+- Add Activities and Accommodation datasets from Fáilte Ireland OpenData API

 ---